 Under Maryland’s statute of limitations that applies to most tort cases, a lawsuit suit must be filed within three years of the date on which the wrongful act occurs.
-It is a harsh rule that is even harsher in medical malpractice cases.
+It is a harsh rule that is even harsher in medical malpractice claims.
 Maryland created two rules to soften that effect.

 Continuous Treatment Rule